udacity/create-your-own-adventure/english/marshmallow.md

 Unexpectedly, the Chief Marshmallow demands to see your [references](references/references.md).

+The Chief Marshmallow also demands that you watch [Sonicsgate](https://www.youtube.com/watch?v=s9Dp20ydm1E) and be aware that your favorite NBA team is never safe; so tell Commissioner Silver to bring the Sonics back.

 *(Must be a Tuesday.)*

 Or a Wednesday...Thursday...maybe even a Friday, but definetely not a Saturday.